top of page

 As frustration mounts, the student may start to lose interest in the game of golf altogether.
 The initial excitement and passion they felt for the sport can quickly dissipate when they perceive their learning experience as overly complicated or burdensome.

-Please remember that Golf, like any other sport, should be a source of joy and fulfilment, not a source of stress.
-If a player feels that they are constantly being critiqued and bombarded with instructions, they may begin to associate the game with negative emotions rather than the fun and camaraderie that it can provide.
+Please remember that golf, like any other sport, should be a source of joy and fulfilment, not stress.
+If a player feels that they are constantly being critiqued and bombarded with instructions, they may begin to associate the game with negative emotions rather than the fun and camaraderie it can provide.

 Moreover, the essence of learning a sport like golf lies in the enjoyment of practice and the gradual improvement that comes with time and effort.
 A coach who recognizes the importance of pacing their advice and allowing the student to absorb and practice one concept at a time can foster a more positive learning environment.
 By focusing on specific areas of improvement and providing constructive feedback in a measured way, a coach can help a student build confidence and develop a deeper understanding of the game.